-The 2021 application deadline has been extended to May 31st, 2021.
-The Music Leadership Certification Committee (MLCC) is responsible for evaluating and approving applications.
+The 2022 application deadline is May 31st, 2022 The Music Leadership Certification Committee (MLCC) is responsible for evaluating and approving applications.
 See program requirements.

 Greetings!
 Our goal is to help sustain robust, transformative faith communities by ensuring that our professional musicians and religious educators are well-equipped and theologically grounded.

 We are pleased to offer advice and resources to congregations and professionals on matters relating to music and religious education leadership and transitions.